Real Estate Education

 June 9, 2026 · 6 min read · By Pure Equity Realty

 One of the most common questions from new real estate investors in South Florida is: "Do I need a real estate license to flip houses?"
-The short answer is no — you can absolutely flip houses in Florida without a real estate license.
-But there are important distinctions about what activities require a license and what falls outside its scope.
-Getting this wrong can create serious legal and financial consequences.
+The short answer is no. You can flip houses in Florida without a real estate license, and many investors do it successfully every year.
+That said, there are clear distinctions between what activities require a license and what falls outside its scope.
+Getting this wrong has serious legal and financial consequences, so it is worth understanding exactly where the line sits.
+The question of whether you can flip houses without a license comes down to one thing: are you acting for yourself or for someone else?

-Florida law allows you to buy, renovate, and sell real estate that you personally own without a real estate license.
-When you are acting as a principal — the actual buyer or seller — you are transacting for your own account, not representing someone else.
-This is the legal foundation of every legitimate house flipping operation in Florida.
+Florida law allows you to buy, renovate, and sell real estate you personally own without a real estate license.
+When you are acting as a principal (the actual buyer or seller), you are transacting for your own account, not representing someone else.
+That is the legal foundation of every legitimate house flipping operation in Florida.

 Specifically, a non-licensed Florida real estate investor can: